vykt/liblain/docs/markdown/structs.md

 ### elements
 - `pid`               : target process ID.
+- `*syscall_addr`     : syscall instruction address in executable memory of puppet.
 - `saved_state`       : registers at time of puppet.
 - `saved_float_state` : floating point registers at time of puppet.
 - `new_state`         : registers for `mprotect` syscall.